 The Betta albimargina is a beautiful fish that you will fall in love with.
 It is a wild-type betta native to Indonesia.
-Its name refers to the white coloration on the bordering their fins; albi for white, and margo for margin.
+Its name refers to the white coloration on the bordering of their fins; albi for white, and margo for margin.
 The species is also known as the Whiteseam Fighter.
 The species is a paternal mouthbreeder, belonging to the albimarginata complex.

 The aquarium should contain at least 20 gallons of water for a pair.
 It can be placed in a community tank, however, it is preferable that the species be paired with others of its own species with a 1 to 1, male to female ratio.

 Since the albimarginata is tropical fish, it’s important that you equip your aquarium with an aquarium heater.
-The temperature of the aquarium should range between 20 and 28 degrees celsius (68 to 82 Fahrenheit).
-This will ensure that your fish is comfortable in the aquarium and prevent several diseases like constipation and infections.
+The aquarium’s temperature should range between 20 and 28 degrees Celsius (68 to 82 Fahrenheit).
+This will ensure your fish is comfortable in the aquarium and prevent diseases like constipation and infections.

-In the aquarium, albimarginata may benefit from a few aquatics plants.
+In the aquarium, albimarginata may benefit from a few aquatic plants.
 Like most betta, the albimarginata is usually found in shaded waters.
 You can also use Salvinia or duckweed to provide shelter for your fish from the aquarium’s light.
 By lowering the brightness of the aquarium, you will encourage your fish to roam around, as it will feel less vulnerable and in a safe space.

 The albimarginata prefers slightly acidic water, ranging between 5 and 7.
 This can be achieved with Indian Almond leaves or moss balls.

 To provide an environment true to albimarginata’s native habitat, you should use leaf litter in the aquarium.
 This can be achieved with Indian almond leaves, also known as catappa leaves, which will tint the water slightly darker.
 Health benefits are also associated with the use of Indian almond leaves, particularly for their ability to kill parasites and bacterial pathogens.